kiwix/kiwix-js/CONTRIBUTING.md

 Please note that the app caches its own code so that it can run as an offline-first Progressive Web App.
 This can complicate development, because you may not see your changes, even after you refresh the browser.
 In Configuration, under "Expert settings", you will find a button that allows you to do a full app reset, which will erase the PWA.
 When
-Service Worker mode is turned on, there is also a checkbox that bypasses the App Cache.
+Service Worker mode is turned on, there is also a Developer Mode checkbox that bypasses the App Cache.
 You can turn this on if you are frequently changing code and refreshing.
 Remember to turn it off for final testing.
 You can manually delete the App Cache in the browser's DevTools (see Application or Storage tabs) and manually delete/unregister the Service Worker.
 We also recommend you disable the browser's built-in cache, using the checkbox in the DevTools Network tab. _In extremis_, you can also turn on the setting (in Chromium browsers) under Application -> Service Workers to force the Service Worker to update itself on reload, though this can also force an update on each navigation and can give strange results.